avr-rust/blink/README.md

-# hello-world
+# blink

-An Hello World Rust application for the AVR.
+An small Hello World Rust application for the AVR.

+The program itself toggles a LED on PORTB periodically.

+Designed for the ATmega328p.

 [How to set up a cross compiler](https://github.com/avr-rust/rust)